Two European motorways (E17 and E40) intersect in Ghent. If you arrive from the E17, take the exit “Gent Centrum”.

 If you arrive at the cloverleaf interchange in Zwijnaarde from the E40, first follow the direction of Antwerp (E17) and then take the exit “Gent Centrum”.

 Once you arrive in the city, you can either park your car free of charge at the edge of the city or use one of the paying car parks.
-You can make use of the parking route (P-route).
-As soon as you enter the city, the P-route will direct you to the car park of your choice by means of electronic signs.
+If you opt for the latter, the electronic signs on the roads leading to the city centre will guide you to the different car parks.

 Ghent has a low emission zone